SaarthShah/mac-meetings-reminder/README.md

 **Calendar access denied?**
 - Go to System Settings > Privacy & Security > Calendars
-- Enable access for "Meeting Reminder"
+- Enable access for "Dart"

 **Not showing reminders?**
 - Check that you have events in your calendar